JasonJiangs/JasonJiangs.github.io/_pages/about.md

 Previously I received my Bachelor's degree in Computer Science from Wenzhou-Kean University.
 During my undergrad, I was fortunate to work with [Prof.Aloysius Wong](https://wku.edu.cn/faculty/aloysius-wong/).

-My research interests lie in bioinformatics, computational biology, simulation, machine learning, and AI4Science.
+My research interests lie in bioinformatics, computational biology, deep learning, and AI for science.
 I also have experiences in software engineering with Java, Python, Go, and React.js.

 # 📖 Educations